kadena-community/kadena.js/packages/apps/docs/src/docs/faucet-app.md

 transaction to continue.

 We’ve seen an example already: keysets are one type of guard.
-But there are others, such as pact guards (used to guard that transaction is executed within a certain multi-step transactions, such as `(coin.transfer-crosschain)` and user guards (arbitrary user-defined predicate functions).
+But there are others, such as pact guards that guard the execution of a step in a multi-step transaction or user guards for user-defined predicate functions.

 In short, guards are pure predicate functions over the given environment, which can be enforced at any time with (enforce-guard).